Rami-Sabbagh/rami-sabbagh.github.io/content/posts/2022-11-04-hacking-the-typescript-compiler.md

 While it took me 3 days to get what I wanted done, that was because it's the first time doing so.
 I believe that writing a new transformer for some other new project could be done in a one coding session.

 How have you found the post? do you have any feedback or questions?
-Please let me know using social media :)
+Please let me know :)

 <!--